Our next program that starts Saturday, April 22, 2017 is FULL.

-Our intensive program focuses on shared experience and practical tools to help cope with mental illness and caregiving.
+Our intensive program is offered in a closed group setting and focuses on shared experience and practical tools to help cope with mental illness and caregiving.
+It includes two full day and five evening sessions.

 The program includes the following topics: